muarshad01/DeepSeek/Notes/lecture14_notes.md

 ***

-going to introduce you to what positional embeddings are.
-And then we are going to look at two types of 5:08 positional embeddings.
-Today we are going to look at integer positional embeddings and binary positional embeddings.
-That's the purpose of
-5:15

-***

 today's lecture.
 In the next lecture we are going to look at sinosidal positional embeddings.
 5:22
 These sinosidal positional embeddings were introduced in the attention